OneAmerica Disability Claims | American United Life Insurance Company

 In short, you may have a disability claim with American United which was terminated or denied by its administrator, Disability RMS.
 If so, you should look very closely at the medical reviews relied upon by Disability RMS in denying or cutting off benefits.

 Disability RMS’s Technique to Limit the Payment of Benefits in Claims with Both Mental and Physical Impairments

 With respect to claimants with co-morbid conditions, one seemingly common practice that Disability RMS uses is to emphasize mental impairments.
 This is important because there is usually a limited benefit period under most policies for disabilities caused by mental illnesses.
 Disability RMS will then terminate benefits at the end of this limited period (typically 12 or 24 months) on the grounds that physical conditions are not disabling.

 Disability RMS’s Claim Standards

 Disability RMS has written claim standards.
 These claim standards will detail the claims handling procedures directly relevant to your claim.
 You should request a written copy of the claim standards to be utilized in your claim, especially if you have a claim that is potentially subject to a limited period of benefits (such as a claim with a mental illness limitation or if you have “concurrent” mental and physical disabilities).

-Hire an American United Long Term Disability Attorney
+Seek Legal Representation from an American United Long-Term Disability Attorney

-Disability attorney Nick A. Ortiz offers the following legal services for disability claimants that have a long-term disability insurance policy or individual disability income policy purchased from American United Life Insurance or OneAmerica:
+Attorney Nick A. Ortiz offers a comprehensive range of legal services for clients who have long-term disability insurance policies through American United Life Insurance or OneAmerica.

-Call American United disability attorney Nick A. Ortiz at (888) 321-8131 for a free case evaluation.
+Call American United disability attorney Nick A. Ortiz at (888) 321-8131 for a free case assessment.